GUY-LATEAM/my_teams/RFC-ARC-GUY.md

     4xx (Client Error): The request contains bad syntax or cannot be fulfilled by the server.
     5xx (Server Error): The server failed to fulfill an apparently valid request.

-Here are some example response codes for your MyTeams protocol:
+Here are the response codes for ARC-GUY protocol:

     200 OK: The command was successfully processed.
     201 Created: The resource was successfully created (e.g., a team, channel, or thread).